pandas-dev/pandas/doc/source/development/maintaining.rst

    If the issue is clearly defined and the fix seems relatively straightforward, label the issue as "Good first issue".

-   If the issue is a regression report, add the next patch release milestone.
+   If the issue is a regression report, add the "Regression" label and the next patch release milestone.

    Once you have completed the above, make sure to remove the "Needs Triage" label.